Case Study: Smart Access & Workforce Control

 Centralized

-The client eliminated fragmented control tools and built a single source of truth for access events, reports, and remote lock operations.
+Fragmented tools were replaced with a single source of truth for access events, reporting, and remote lock management.

-Automated check-ins reduced missed entries and human-factor errors.
+Automated check-ins solved missed entries and “forgot to sign” issues.

-Security and managers gained online access to reports and discipline-related evidence.
+Supervisors gained online access to access and compliance reports.

 Remote lock control enabled